 - Flour: I use all purpose flour in this recipe, but you can use bread flour if you want a chewier cinnamon roll.

-Five: Roll out your dough on a lightly floured surface until it is 18×12 inches.
-Butter a 9×13 pan.
+Step Four: Roll out the dough on a lightly floured surface until it is 18x12 inches.
+Brush softened butter on to the dough, leaving a ¼-inch border then sprinkle over the cinnamon sugar.

 - I highly recommend using a weighing scale and measuring out your ingredients the metric way.
 It makes a huge difference to your baking and is the most accurate way to bake!